Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Basis for Opinion

-of the Companies Act, 2013.
-Our responsibilities under those Standards are further described in the
+143(10) of the Companies Act, 2013.
+Our responsibilities under those Standards are further described

-Auditor's Responsibilities for the Audit of the Standalone Financial Statements section of our report.
-We
+in the Auditor’s Responsibilities for the Audit of the Standalone Financial Statements section of our

-are independent of the Company in accordance with the Code of Ethics issued by the Institute of
+report.
+We are independent of the Company in accordance with the Code of Ethics issued by the

-our other ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.
+we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAl’s

 Key Audit Matters:

-audit of the Standalone financial statements of the current period.
-These matters were addressed in the
+our audit of the Standalone Financial Statements of the current period.
+These matters were addressed

-context of our audit of the Standalone financial statements as a whole, and in forming our opinion thereon,
+in the context of our audit of the Standalone Financial Statements as a whole, and in forming our

-and we do not provide a separate opinion on these matters.
-During the course of our audit, we have
+opinion thereon, and we do not provide a separate opinion on these matters.
+During the course of our

-determined that there are no key audit matters to be communicated in our report.
+audit, we have determined following key audit matters to be communicated in our report.

 Information Other than the Standalone Financial Statements and Auditor’s Report Thereon